-There are various types of lazy eyes that have different causes and treatment needs.
-Whatever the root cause, early diagnosis of amblyopia is vital to reduce further vision problems.
+Various types of lazy eyes have different causes and treatment needs.

 There are three main types of lazy eye:

 Strabismic amblyopia is the most prevalent type of lazy eye.
 This type occurs when one eye turns in or out.

 Strabismus is a muscle imbalance that causes the eyes to cross in or turn out.
 When the eyes aren’t aligned, they don’t work together properly.

 Children with strabismus may develop amblyopia if the brain stops registering visual information from the misaligned eye.

 Refractive amblyopia occurs when the eyes have a significant difference in vision.